"Trust yourself. You know more than you think you do."

 - Make predictions and track results.

-- Notice when you were right and when you were wrong.
+- Notice when we are right and when we are wrong.

-- Look for patterns in your accuracy and errors.
+- Look for patterns in our accuracy and errors.

 Trusted intuition is tested intuition.